scottc95665-work/dora/README.md

 The CWDS Dora provides RESTful services with search capabilities.

-## Wiki

-The development team is actively using the [Github Wiki](https://github.com/ca-cwds/API/wiki).

 ## Documentation

 The development team uses [Swagger](http://swagger.io/) for documenting the API.